Seed Germination STEM Project for Kids

 Toddler variation: simple window seed watching

 For toddlers, the adult can do most of the setup.
 Let the child help place a few seeds in the bag or pat the paper towel gently after it is dampened.
 Tape the bag to the window at the child’s eye level if possible, then check on it together each day.
+This kind of repeated, low-pressure observation is a beautiful form of nature based learning because it builds familiarity, language, and curiosity without requiring formal results.

 Toddler-friendly goals